Get insider access

 ASUS ProArt Display PA279CRV

 The Dell UltraSharp U2720Q and the ASUS ProArt Display PA279CRV are 4k monitors intended for content creation.
-The ASUS has an advantage in most areas as it gets brighter, has better reflection handling, and it also displays a wider range of colors in SDR and HDR.
+The ASUS has an advantage in most areas as it gets brighter, has better reflection handling, and displays a wider range of colors in SDR and HDR.
 Each monitor has a USB hub with the same ports, but the ASUS has a few extra features, like Picture-in-Picture and Picture-by-Picture modes.

 Apple Studio Display